-Yes, I was one of those designers who were attuned with the latest design fads.
+Yes, I was one of those designers who was attuned to the latest design fads.
 My solutions looked like a potpourri of good-looking designs, which didn’t work together as a solution.
 Nope, not even one bit.

-The entire solution looked like that it had been designed by multiple designers not having a clue about why were they designing together.
+The entire solution looked like that it had been designed by multiple designers not having a clue about why were they designed together.

 I would hardly get around to asking why would users want to use the app?
 What was their mental model?
 I always immediately jumped into the so-called “deep solution mode” to possibly showcase my Design prowess instead of understanding the problem which the user was trying to solve.